 Find out more about studying Civil Engineering at Carlow

-Mechanical engineering is one of the most versatile disciplines in engineering disciplines, as it deals with the design and manufacture of everything from small individual parts to large systems like spacecraft tools and other complex equipment.
+Mechanical engineering is one of the most versatile disciplines in engineering disciplines.
+In fact, it deals with the design and manufacture of everything from small individual parts to large systems like spacecraft tools and other complex equipment.
 The role of the mechanical engineer is to take the product from a simple idea and turn it into innovation.
 To succeed in this specialization, you must have specialized engineering knowledge along with creative thinking, problem-solving, teamwork and analytical skills.

 Find out more about the Bachelor of Mechanical Engineering at Carlow Institute of Technology.